 How to send cryptocurrency from your wallet

 To send funds from your wallet, you'll need a wallet address (the recipient's public key).
-These addresses are given in one of three ways:
+These addresses are given in 1 of 3 ways:

 - A long alphanumeric string (numbers and letters)